RCGAI/SimplyRetrieve/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python chat.py --config configs/default_release.json
 ```
 Then, access the web-based GUI from your favorite browser by navigating to `http://<LOCAL_SERVER_IP>:7860`.
 Replace `<LOCAL_SERVER_IP>` with the IP address of your GPU server.
 And this is it, you are ready to go!
 Below is a sample chat screenshot of the GUI.
 It provides a familiar streaming chatbot interface with a comprehensive RCG tuning panel.
-For `API access`, please refer to the [readme file](examples/README.md) and sample scripts located in the `examples/` directory.
+For `API access`, please refer to the [API readme](examples/README.md) and sample scripts located in the `examples/` directory.
+For `GUI operation manual`, please refer to the [GUI readme](docs/README.md) located in the `docs/` directory.

 ![Platform GUIsample](docs/gui_english.png)